Agile Project success rates are 2X Higher than Traditional Projects. Do you have the right approach?

 Another essential metric to consider in Kanban is Bottleneck.
 The bottleneck signals the team about the resource capacity for handling workflow.
 We can easily spot the bottlenecks as they occur: indications to watch out for decreasing throughput, increasing cycle times, and a sharp increase in gradient in your cumulative flow diagram.

 The goal of Kanban Meetings is to reduce the time spent on all tasks.
-While the Kanban boards are optional, but if you want to implement, you have to choose the following types to keep your team aligned:
+While the Kanban boards are optional, but if you want to implement them, you have to choose the following types to keep your team aligned:

 Scrum meetings focus on people.
 Each sprint cycle consists of four essential types of meetings: